Learn about the ‘contract of service’, the written statement of particulars, and varying the contractual terms

-A contract of employment is a legally binding agreement between an employer and an employee.
 Many contracts are a mixture of written and oral terms.
-It is of course best practice to have written contracts and most employers do.
+It is best practice to have written contracts and most employers do.
 However, it is not compulsory for employees to have their entire contract in written form.

 To be binding, enforceable agreements under contract law, contracts of employment do not have to be in writing.
 However, by statute, under section 1 of the Employment Rights Act 1996, certain particulars do have to be put into writing within two months of the start of the contract.
 This 'written statement of employment particulars' advises the employee of the more important aspects of the terms of employment.
 There is no small-employer exclusion in relation to this requirement to provide a written statement.

 The strict legal position is that the statutory written statement of particulars is not itself a contract.
-However it is certainly evidence of it.
+However, it is certainly evidence of it.
 The fact that the employer asserts that this statement properly reflects the contractual terms is not the final decision on what the terms of the contract are; the employee may still disagree.
-However, the tribunal may decide that the statement does reflect the terms as the Employment Appeal Tribunal did for example in Parker v Northumbrian Water Ltd (unreported, EAT/0609/07 12 May 2008, EAT).
+However, a tribunal may decide that the statement does reflect the terms (see Parker v Northumbrian Water Ltd, 2008).

 Many employees only skim-read or do not read their contracts, and many do not have a written one at all.

-Some provisions in a staff handbook will be part of an employee’s written contract and some will not.
+Some provisions in a staff handbook will be part of an employee’s written contract but not all of them.
 It is common for contracts of employment to contain a reference to some other document, including a staff handbook, which will contain express contractual terms together with those in the contract itself.